cmontalvo251/Android/ChromeBook/README.md

 Alright I am using a chrome book for the first time and learning how to set it up properly.

+Before you do anything put your device in developer mode or it will reformat everything.

+WHat you want to do is turn off your computer, press ESC, REFRESH and POWER all at the same time.
+Then hit CTRL+D

+when random windows pop up.

 In order to start power coding you're going to need a few apps.

 APPs